 - a) The extent to which the proposal is consistent with the Estuary Estates Structure Plan Map.
-The assessment of any application must establish the means through which any proposal will implement the Estuary Estates Design and Environmental Guidelines detailed under Appendix 16.1 and the Mangawhai Design Guidelines in Appendix 25A as incorporated into Appendix 16.1. - b) The extent to which adequate access is provided to each lot. - c) Where common lots are proposed, the extent to which appropriate mechanisms are provided to ensure that all infrastructure management and maintenance requirements are sustainable. - d) The nature of proposed street frontage in terms of securing effective, safe access onto a legal road. - e) Where staged subdivision is proposed, whether all necessary infrastructure, roading, utilities, public spaces and connections to service the proposed development will be established.
-For the catchment of Wetlands 1, 2 and 3, a stormwater management plan shall address the best practicable option to maintain surface flow hydrology.
-Consent notices shall require stabilised roofing materials. - f) The nature of the connection to Council's reticulated wastewater system. - g) Where any existing or approved buildings are to be subdivided, the effects of the proposal in regard to meeting relevant Development Control Standards. - h) Where there are any communally owned or managed services, infrastructure or other such assets or joint responsibilities arising from any proposal; that the nature of arrangements which are proposed
+The assessment of any application must establish the means through which any proposal will implement the Estuary Estates Design and Environmental Guidelines detailed under Appendix 16.1 and the Mangawhai Design Guidelines in Appendix 25A. - b) The extent to which adequate access is provided to each lot. - c) Where common lots are proposed, the extent to which appropriate mechanisms are provided to ensure that all infrastructure management and maintenance requirements are sustainable. - d) The nature of proposed street frontage in terms of securing effective, safe access onto a legal road.